deepuHub/deepuhub.github.io/pages/COVID-19.md

 **COVID-19 - last updated - 25-Apr-2020 15:39 IST**

-**Click on the date to view the Summary of cases District wise and in total for Andhra Pradesh**
+**Click on the links view the plots of cases District wise and in total for Andhra Pradesh**

 Date | Summary of cases for April | Total vs New  |
 ------------ |